hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **5 - hypodermis &rarr; macrophage**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **6 - hypodermis &rarr; neutrophil**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **7 - hypodermis &rarr; mast cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **8 - stratum granulosum of epidermis &rarr; epidermal Langerhans cell**